 - Avoid thirst traps: Don’t post content that screams “look at me, I’m trying to make you jealous.”
 It’s transparent and unattractive.
 Post content that shows you’re genuinely thriving.

 If they’re watching (and they probably are), this will plant a seed of doubt.
 They will start to wonder if they made a mistake.
 They will start to compare their new relationship to the version of you they’re seeing now.
-And that comparison will not be in their new partner’s favor.
+And that comparison will not be in their new partner’s favour.

 The Parable of the Garden: